dinde451/jarr.d1/Jarulfs_Guide.md

 Experience points

-The experience points gained for killing a monster is explained in chapter 2.6.
+The experience points gained for killing a monster is explained in CHAPTER_LINK_experience-points.
 The base experience points used for those calculations are adjusted according to:

 Nightmare: 2·normal + 2000